bastings/nlp1-2017-projects/dep-parser/README.md

-# Neural graph-based Dependency parser
+# Neural graph-based dependency parser

 In this project you will build a dependency parser from scratch!